mamekelle/ws-zipcode-validator/README.md

 validations, and merging if exist.
 So, the size of output<=input.
 The operations are:

-    - Accept List of paired Zip codes with Minmum and maximum range, validates, if there is overlap merge and outputs in same format in the following format E.g.1   input: [94133,94133] [94200,94299] [94600,94699]
+      Accept List of paired Zip codes with Minmum and maximum range, validates, if there is overlap merge and print.

+       E.g.1   input: [94133,94133] [94200,94299] [94600,94699]
                output: [94133,94133] [94200,94299] [94600,94699]